johnchaffee/twilio-widget-websockets/README.md

     npm install
     ```

-3. Create a `.env` file in your root directory and enter the environment variables below.
+3.  <div id="env-variables"></div>Create a `.env` file in your root directory and enter the environment variables below.

     ```conf
     # LOCAL DEVELOPMENT ENV VARIABLES
     PORT=3000  # Enter a port number for local development